 The closer they were, the farther apart they became.
 Was that how it was?

 And then, of course, Maria came in with her usual dazzling brightness highlighting the sparkling positives in contrast to Atienna’s own morose negatives.
-And for a moment, as Maria’s thoughts filled her mind like sunlight on a cool day, Atienna thought briefly that everything would turn out all right.
+And for a moment, as Maria’s thoughts filled her mind like sunlight on a cold day, Atienna thought briefly that everything would turn out all right.

 Werner continued to remain in the dark as the days flitted by.
 Whenever he would cross her mind—which was often—she would try sending him pleasant thoughts in hope that if he caught her somehow at a low synchronization, he would at least have that.
 Unfortunately, however, Werner’s absence led to a discontinuation of the synchronization meetings.
 Atienna had initially tried to bring Cadence, Olive, Maria, and Jericho all together, but to no avail.
 Cadence skirted her, Maria was Maria, and Jericho was too preoccupied with thoughts of ELPIS to really partake.
 Olive joined her sometimes but he was understandably ill-tempered.
 It was difficult joining people together, she knew.